Where to Apply for a Passport: Complete Guide to U.S. Passport Office Locations

 There are three situations that allow you to make an appointment at Passport Agency or Center:

-• You have urgent travel to a foreign country in the next 14 calendar days
+• You have urgent travel to a foreign country in the next 14 calendar days.
+Individuals who need a passport immediately due to urgent travel should make an appointment at a passport agency.

 • You need a foreign visa within 28 calendar days.
 These facilities offer expedited processing for an additional fee.